boxingbeetle/softfab/src/softfab/docs/reference/user_manual/contents.md

 Note that this manual is not going into too much detail since the UI may vary a little from release to release.
 But this global explanation is enough to get started.
 Most details are more or less self-explanatory.

 <p class="todo">
-TODO: Replace the old resource png in the resources section header by the windmill.<br>
+TODO: Replace the old resource png in the resources section header by the windmill.<br/>
-TODO: The explanation of the Task Runner resource status table should be replaced and relocated by one covering other resources too.<br>
+TODO: The explanation of the Task Runner resource status table should be replaced and relocated by one covering other resources too.<br/>
 </p>

 ##SoftFab Web GUI